-I am very inert, so it's very difficult for me to begin the work, but when I do work on a project for a few hours it's also very difficult to stop.
+I’m very inert, so it’s very difficult for me to begin the work, but when I do start working on a project for a few hours it’s very difficult to stop.
 This has many disadvantages, for example finding it difficult to stop working in the evening and go to bed early, or pausing to have lunch or take a walk outside.

 While I cannot force myself into a working style that is clearly not my natural one, I have to find balance in my work so that I can create consistently.

 Monitor your progress

 Right now you may have a low self-image because you think of yourself as the terrible procrastinator.
 But this doesn’t have to be you — you can change.

 How will you know you’ve changed?
 If you don’t keep track, maybe you won’t.

 - Install RescueTime on your computer.

 - Keep a document for every month where you will list things you got done every day.